sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

     7 * 7
 ```

-We'll see function declaration in a second, but the relevant thing here is to illustrate that both options are plausible; it simply depends on personal preference.
+We'll see function declarations in a second, but the relevant thing here is to illustrate that both options are plausible; it simply depends on personal preference.

 ## 6. Indentation
-Same as its predecessor Scala 2, Scala 3 does not rely on indentation as part of its syntax.
+Like its predecessor Scala 2, Scala 3 does not rely on indentation as part of its syntax.
 However, since curly brackets are not optional in Scala 3, indentation provides a visual guideline on variable & function declarations (*blocks in general*).

 Because of this, we can declare a function without indenting: